angular/angular-cli/docs/documentation/stories/application-environments.md

         └── environment.ts
 ```

-If you wanted to add another environment for **test**, your file structure would become:
+If you wanted to add another environment for **staging**, your file structure would become:

 ```
 └── src
     └── environments
         ├── environment.prod.ts
-        ├── environment.test.ts
+        ├── environment.staging.ts
         └── environment.ts
 ```